lanbengbeng/fdbus-doc/docs/manual.rst

 The middleware layer contains multiple processes, whether they are on the same host system or on different host systems.
 Each process can run multiple threads. ``FDBus`` runs a specific event loop on a thread basis, enhancing the generic thread to a worker thread capable of executing jobs, timers, and watches.
-The communication side of ``FDBus``: client and server are collectively called endpoint.
+The two communication parties (client and server) of ``FDBus`` are collectively referred to as endpoint.
 Endpoints can be deployed on different workers; multiple endpoints can also share the same worker.
 "Endpoint deployed on the worker" means that the event processing of the endpoint is executed on the worker.
 For example, the server processes the client request on the specified worker; the client processes the asynchronous reply and the broadcast event of the server on the specified worker.
-Middleware developers can use a worker to handle multiple endpoint events according to the actual situation, avoiding consuming too many threads, and avoiding the "concurrency disaster" caused by multithreading.
-Developers can also use multiple workers for an endpoint service.
-For example, endpoint can create worker threads to complete time-consuming file downloads, video codecs, peripheral IO operations.
+Middleware developers can use a worker to handle multiple endpoint events according to the actual situation, avoiding consuming too many threads, and also avoiding the "concurrency disaster" caused by multithreading.
+Developers can also use multiple workers to serve one endpoint.
+For example, endpoint can create worker threads to complete time-consuming file downloads, video codecs, peripheral IO operations, etc..

-Multi-threaded collaborative work requires that messages and data be passed between threads.
+Multi-threaded collaborative work requires that messages and data could be transferred between threads.
-For example, if the file is downloaded, the endpoint should be notified for subsequent processing.
+For example, the endpoint should be notified for subsequent processing if the file is downloaded successfully.
-In the process, because the same address space can be accessed, the best communication carrier is the object - both data can be carried and the data can be processed.
-Job is the object that ``FDBus`` transfers between threads, and realizes inter-process communication through the transfer and execution of jobs between threads.
+Because the same address space can be accessed in the process, the best communication carrier is the object which can either carry the data or specify the way of data processing.
+Job is the object that ``FDBus`` transfers between threads, ``FDBus`` realizes inter-process communication through the transfer and execution of jobs between threads.

 A more important feature of ``FDBus`` is interprocess communication (``IPC``).
-Objects cannot be directly passed between processes, can only interact in the form of messages, and need to be serialized during message transmission.
-After receiving the message, deserialization is required.
+Objects cannot be directly passed between processes.
+Processes can only interact in the form of messages.
+Further more, messages need to be serialized during transmission and deserialized after receiving.
 Each ``IPC`` mechanism, including ``Binder``, ``SOME/IP``, and ``DBus``, has its own serialization method.
-The quality of serialization directly affects communication efficiency, load, support for data structures, and ease of use. ``FDBus`` does not have its own serialization method, directly uses google protocol buffer, easy to use, full-featured, and supports idl automatic code generation.
+The quality of serialization directly affects communication efficiency, load, support for data structures, and ease of use. ``FDBus`` does not have its own serialization method, just uses google protocol buffer directly which is easy to use, full-featured, and supports idl automatic code generation.
 Data is communicated between processes using sockets, including Unix Domain Sockets (``UDS``) and ``TCP`` sockets.
-Which type is used, the system will automatically choose according to the deployment of Client and Server: if ``UDS`` is used inside the same host, otherwise ``TCP`` socket is used.
+The system will automatically choose which type to be used according to the deployment of Client and Server: ``UDS`` is used if inside the same host, otherwise ``TCP`` socket is used.
-For ``Windows``, since ``UDS`` is not supported, all ``TCP`` sockets are used.
+For ``Windows``, since ``UDS`` is not supported, ``TCP`` sockets are used for all.

 FDBus addressing and networking
 -------------------------------